anthonyrodrigues443/Machine-Learning-Projects/README.md

 </b></pre>
 <br>
 <h2>🎯 Overview</h2>
 <b>This repository serves as an index for my machine learning projects.
-Each project is contained in its own repository with detailed documentation and implementation.
+Each project is contained in its repository with detailed documentation and implementation.
 The projects range from basic ML concepts to advanced applications.</b>
 <br><br><br>
 <table>
   <tr><th colspan="5"><h2>Supervised Learning Projects</h2></th></tr>